You're not stuck because

 Doesn’t Land

-The recovery world wasn’t built for where you are now.
-The advice you get — just give it time, process it in therapy, date again when you’re ready — assumes a man still in the acute middle of it.
+Most advice for divorced men wasn’t built for where you are now.
+It assumes a man still in the acute middle of it.
 You’re not.
-You’re months in.
 You’ve already tried what was obvious.
 It didn’t move you.

 What you’re missing isn’t another framework or another book.
-It’s the thing you can’t install by yourself.
+It’s structure and accountability you can’t build alone.

 Therapy helps you process.
 But processing without a rebuilding framework leaves you understanding your pain without knowing what to do next.
 You need a path forward — not just awareness of what went wrong.